pascal-t/g29_load_cell/README.md

 * crimping tool (optional, I crimped the connections to the load cell)
 * PCBs to solder all the parts to (I guess you could just solder them together, but that would be messy)

+## 3D Printing

+I used the single_holder.stl, plunger_bottom.stl, plunger_top.stl and plunger_spacer_10mm.stl ?? from [GeekyDeaks'](https://github.com/GeekyDeaks/g29-load-cell) project, without any changes.
+You can find the files in his stl folder.

+I sliced the models using the "0.20mm Normal" profile for my Ender3.
+There are plenty resources out there showing how you can use a non Prusa machine with the Prusa Slicer.
+Here are the modifications I made.

+1. Using the "Place on face" option, I oriented the single_holder.stl so it lays flat on the angled face opposite of the slot where the load cell will go.
+That way it uses minimal support material.
+2. Print Settings (with at least Advanced settings enabled in the top right)
+   1. Under "Layers and perimeters" I increased the Perimeters to 4 and the Top and Bottom Solid layers to 6
+   2. Under "Support material" I increased the XY separation between an object and ist support to 100% because in my experience the supports tend to stick to the object.
+   3. (optional) Under "Skirt and brimn" I increased the Loops to 2, the Distance from object to 7mm and the Skirt height to 1 layer (I find the Skirt too close for comfort)

 ## Wiring

 //WIP